Excitation of control-affine systems and Koopman error bounds: Applications

-The approximated input vector fields are then used to generate the artificial data points~${F}^\varepsilon(x_i, e_k)$, compare Remark~\ref{rem:EDMD:operator}, which are lifted to obtain the data matrices required for bilinear EDMD applied to control-affine systems, see Section~\ref{sec:Koopman}.
+Again, the aforementioned four input strategies~$U_\textnormal{s}$, $\textnormal{s}\in\{\textnormal{r},\perp,\triangle,\measuredangle\}$ are employed.
+The inputs of the second and third strategies are scaled by~$\alpha=2\pi$, ensuring that $\alpha \geq \sqrt{\dd+1}$.
+Figure~\ref{fig:robot_singular_values}~(left) shows the resulting minimum singular values of the corresponding input-data matrices $V_{i,\textnormal{s}} \coloneqq V_i(U_\textnormal{s})$, $\textnormal{s}\in\{\textnormal{r},\perp, \triangle,\measuredangle\}$ for the case~$\dd+1=m+1=3$ for all $i$, sorted in descending order.
+The results are consistent with the observations from the previous higher-dimensional example, see Sec.~\ref{sub:airship} for a detailed discussion.
+Since it is sufficient to have $m+1$ directions spanning large subspace angles, see also Rem.~\ref{rem:extending_V}, the probability that the randomly sampled inputs yield larger values of~$\sigma_{\min}(V_{i, \textnormal{r}})$ naturally increases with~$\dd$.
+Consequently, the distribution of~$\sigma_{\min}(V_{i,\textnormal{r}})$ becomes more concentrated and approaches the bound~$\sqrt{\dd+1}$ as~$\dd$ increases.
+This effect is illustrated in Fig.~\ref{fig:robot_singular_values}~(right), which shows the empirical cumulative distribution functions~(ECDFs) of the normalized minimum singular values for different input strategies and increasing numbers of inputs~$\dd+1$, where the opacity decreases with increasing~$\dd$.
+The approximation errors of the vector fields at the observation points exhibit behaviors qualitatively similar to that observed in the previous higher-dimensional example for the four input strategies~$U_{\textnormal{s}}$.
+A detailed discussion of these errors is therefore omitted for brevity and we focus on bilinear EDMDc instead.
+To this end, the approximated input vector fields are used to generate the artificial data points~${F}^\varepsilon(x_i, e_k)$, compare Rem.~\ref{rem:EDMD:operator}.
+These data points are then lifted to construct the matrices required for bilinear EDMDc of control-affine systems, see Sec.~\ref{sec:Koopman}.
 As dictionary, we choose $\Psi=\{ 1,\,x_1,\,x_2,\,\cos x_3,\,\sin x_3 \}$ since this choice has shown good results in previous studies~\cite{bold2024robot, rose25Koopman}.
 The orientation is reprojected using the four-quadrant inverse tangent.
-However, note that this introduces additional errors, meaning that the following results cannot be solely attributed to the choice of inputs for flexible sampling.
-For a given reference input trajectory that nominally yields a lemniscate-shaped trajectory, Fig.~\ref{fig:robot_lemniscate} shows the resulting open-loop trajectories~(left) of the Koopman surrogate models obtained from flexible sampling with different input strategies, as well as the corresponding Euclidean and orientation one-step errors~(right).
-As illustrated, when using ${d}_i+1=m+1=3$ inputs, the surrogate model derived from randomly chosen inputs~$U_{\textnormal{r}}$ exhibits significantly larger one-step errors compared to the other three input strategies.
-Importantly, choosing the $(m+1)$th input according to Theorem~\ref{t:main} already appears to significantly improve the accuracy of the derived Koopman model.
-However, increasing the number of random inputs for~$U_{\textnormal{r}}$ to ${d}_i +1= 4$ already leads to a substantial improvement in approximation quality, which is also reflected in Fig.~\ref{fig:robot_lemniscate} (blue dashed line).
+This reprojection does introduce additional errors, meaning that the following results are not solely influenced by the excitation strategy used for flexible sampling.
+For a given reference input trajectory that nominally yields a lemniscate-shaped trajectory, Fig.~\ref{fig:robot_lemniscate} shows the resulting open-loop trajectories~(left) of the Koopman surrogate models obtained from flexible sampling with different excitation strategies, together with the corresponding Euclidean and orientation one-step errors~(right).
+As illustrated, for $\dd + 1=m+1=3$, the surrogate model derived from randomly chosen inputs~$U_{\textnormal{r}}$ exhibits significantly larger one-step errors compared to the other three strategies.
+Importantly, choosing the $(m+1)$th input according to Thm.~\ref{t:main} already appears to substantially improve the accuracy of the resulting Koopman model.
+However, increasing the number of random inputs for~$U_{\textnormal{r}}$ to $\dd +1= 4$ also considerably improves the approximation quality, cf.\ Fig.~\ref{fig:robot_singular_values}~(right), which is likewise reflected in Fig.~\ref{fig:robot_lemniscate} (blue dashed line).